Can the Human Rights Tribunal Issue An Order Requiring More Than Just Payment of Money?

-In Ontario, The Human Rights Tribunal Has the Power to Order Very Broad Remedies.
-An Order From the HRTO May Involve, Special Notices or Other Communications, Sensitivities Training, Posting of Signage, Access to Services.
-Among Other Things.
+In Ontario, The Human Rights Tribunal Has Powers That May Be Used to Issue An Order Involving Very Broad Remedies Upon Determination of Rights Violations.
+An Order May Involve, Donation to Charity, Sensitivities Training, Posting of Signage, Access to Services, Among Other Things.

 A Helpful Guide to Understanding the Broad Scope Power and How to Determine Which Remedies May Be Applicable